Interested in joining the CAPSS Community?

 • Relocating to Seattle, or

-• Looking to simplify the logistical hurdles of launching or managing a practice (finding consultation groups, referrals, and handling overhead).
+• Looking to simplify the logistical hurdles of launching or managing a practice (referrals, consultation, office space, and overhead)

 Since 2017, we’ve grown from three founding psychologists into a thriving collective of nearly 20 independent providers who share office space, resources, referrals, and ideas.
 We meet regularly for clinical consultation, stay connected with trainings and research updates, and support one another as colleagues.